 The approaching holiday season provides new professionals and law students with multiple opportunities to make new contacts and deepen relationships that already exist.
 To make the most of these events, use these strategies:

-Attend every holiday party and reception to which you are invited.
+Attend every holiday Zoom party and reception to which you are invited.
 Holiday get-togethers are important opportunities for you to connect with colleagues, clients and even potential future employers.
-As soon as an invitation arrives, R.S.V.P. indicating that you will attend.
+As soon as an electronic invitation arrives, R.S.V.P. indicating that you will attend.
 (Once you have conveyed your intent to attend, only an absolute emergency excuses your absence.)
-If several events have been scheduled on a single day, make an appearance at as many as possible.
+If several events have been scheduled on a single day, make a virtual appearance at as many as possible.

 Keep communications festive.
-Holiday parties are intended to be happy, social gatherings.
-They are not the time to press for feedback, lodge a complaint, or ask for a job.
-Be prepared to congratulate others on their 2019 accomplishments.
+Holiday Zoom parties are intended to be happy, social gatherings.
+They are not the time to press for feedback, lodge a complaint or ask for a job.
+Be prepared to congratulate others on their 2020 accomplishments.
 If party chit-chat is not your forte, ask others about their holiday plans and demonstrate a genuine interest in what they say.

-Use the winter break to reconnect face-to-face.
+Use the winter break to reconnect with others with whom you have lost track as well as people you have always wanted to know but haven’t yet met.
 Many organizations experience their quietest time of year between Christmas and New Year’s Day.
-Key decision makers, especially those who have chosen not to take a vacation, may have more time than usual to meet with you.
-Take a risk this holiday season and reach out to at least one person who you have always wanted to meet but haven’t yet.
+Key decision makers, especially those who have chosen not to take a vacation, may have more time than usual to connect with you.
+Take a risk this holiday season and reach out to at least one person who you have always wanted to meet but haven’t.
 A single meeting request may turn into a new opportunity.

 To read more advice from Mary Crane, visit her website.